-Please refer to pages 56 and 57 for details on Group Audit's key responsibilities and processes.
+Please refer to page 57 for details on Group Audit's key responsibilities and processes.

-In addition to the findings from the routine audits conducted by Group Audit in 2020, the AC was also apprised of the findings from special reviews initiated by Group Audit in response to the ongoing Covid-19 pandemic.
-These special reviews included audits on

-(i) the overall governance and compliance with Safe Management guidelines in office premises and bank branches; (ii) management of operational and technology risks (such as IT systems readiness) due to expanded Work From Home requirements; and (iii) implementation of credit relief measures by IBG and CBG across DBS' core markets.
-The AC was also updated on the results of the cyber red team simulation (led by Group Audit and Group Technology & Operations) conducted to assess DBS' cyber security posture across all locations and the scope of this simulation exercise covered remote working scenarios arising from the Covid-19 pandemic, large-scale ransomware, malicious code manipulation and insider threats.
+In addition to the findings from the routine audits conducted by Group Audit in 2021, the AC was also apprised of the findings from other reviews initiated by Group Audit.
+These reviews covered new businesses (such as DBS Securities (China) Limited, DBS Digital Exchange and the integration of LVB) as well as credit portfolios across key markets, factoring in Covid-19 conditions.
+The AC was also updated on the results of the cyber red team simulation conducted to assess DBS' cyber security posture across all locations which covered remote working scenarios, insider threats and IT systems hosted in the cloud.

 The AC assessed the adequacy, effectiveness and independence of Group Audit, and is of the view that Group Audit is independent, effective and adequately resourced.
-Group Audit understands the risks that the Group faces and has aligned its work to review these risks.
+Group Audit understands the risks that the Group faces and has aligned its work to review these risks

 There is at least one scheduled private session annually for the Head of Group Audit to meet the AC.
-The Chair of the AC meets the Head of Group Audit regularly to discuss the audit plans, current work, key findings and other significant matters.
+The Chair of the AC meets the Head of Group Audit regularly to discuss the audit plans, current work, key findings and other significant matters of Group Audit regularly to discuss the audit plans, current work, key findings and other significant matters.